No Chill Sugar Cookies

 Especially during the busy holiday season.

-It’s a quick, easy, no-fuss version of the traditional rolled sugar cookie.
+It’s a quick, easy, no-fuss version of the traditional Chilled dough sugar cookie.

 It makes a yummy cookie that is tender, delicate, and just a bit lighter.